kayleyseow/MSJWWBot-2020/README.md

    ```bash
    python runbot.py
    ```
-8. Follow the instructions on screen to log into a bot Instagram account.
+8. Follow the instructions on screen to log into an Instagram account you plan to automate.
 ### How To Run On Windows
 1. Install Conda from the following link: https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe.
 2. Type Miniconda into your Windows search bar located on the bottom left corner of your screen.
 Press enter.
 You should see a black, command-prompt like display.